About HSGS

 In January 2010, we changed our name to Humane Society for Greater Savannah – to more accurately describe our area of service.
 All funding of Humane Society for Greater Savannah is by private donation from individuals, businesses, trusts and foundations; bequests; special events; grants; and from the proceeds of our “Pick of the Litter” Thrift Shop.
 We receive NO funding from any government agency, and NO money from any other animal welfare organization including the Humane Society of the United States.
 Humane Society for Greater Savannah is proud to be a Drug Free Workplace.

-HSGS tracks the status of every pet using a nationally recognized standard.
-Pets at HSGS remain available for adoption as long as necessary and are never euthanized for space reasons.
+HSGS tracks the outcome of every pet using a nationally recognized standard.
+Animals in our care remain available for adoption as long as needed and are never euthanized due to lack of space.

 Complete statistics and reports can be found below.